datasets/investor-flow-of-funds-us/README.md

-Monthly net new cash flow into various mutual fund investment classes (equities, bonds etc).
+Monthly net new cash flow by US investors into various mutual fund investment classes (equities, bonds etc).
 Statistics come from the Investment Company Institute (ICI).

 ## Data

-Data comes from the data provided on the [ICI Statistics pages][ici], in particular:
+Data comes from the data provided on the [ICI Statistics pages][ici], in
+particular:

 * Summary: Estimated Long-Term Mutual Fund Flows Data (xls)